 craftsmen from Fujian and Guangdong.
 It has recently been restored, and in the process garnered a prestigious Unesco award for outstanding architectural restoration

 "A'Famosa Water World" is truly a tropical paradise to swim for the young and

-After our visits to Malacca we always drove by car to Kuantan at the east coast,
+After our visits to Melaka we always drove by car to Kuantan at the east coast, the

 Genting Highlands or we returned to

 We were interested in the colonial history of Melaka.
 That's the reason why we visited this town.
 The colonial buildings have been kept perfectly in the original state.
 We walked a lot in the city and we

 climbed St. Paul's Hill in the very hot sun, which is worth a visit.